benfl3713/DepartureBoard/README.md

 # How to Use
 1. To change the station just modify the url.
 E.g  *http://your-site.com/EUS* will show euston station times
 2. To change the amount of boards on the screen just add a number to the end.
 E.g http://your-site.com/EUS/12
+3. To view a platform style board just modify the url with a prefix of 'singleboard'.
+E.g *http://your-site.com/singleboard/EUS*

 # Working Example
 To view a running example head over to